BreeeZe/rpos/README.md

 #### STEP 5.b - USING MPROMONET RTSP SERVER (2)

 Option 2: Raspberry Pi and Linux users will probably prefer the mpromonet RTSP server, as it has more options and supports multicasting.
-It can be installed and can be installed by installing dependency and running this script:
+Install dependency and run this setup script:

 ```
 sudo apt-get install liblivemedia-dev